rootedbox/catz/README.md

 # 🐾 Catz 🐾

 Catz is a command-line tool for displaying text files with syntax highlighting, pagination, and optional line numbers.
-It is easy to use and provides a convenient way to view source code files on the terminal. 😺
+It's easy to use, purrfect for viewing source code files on the terminal, and comes with a friendly wizard to guide you through the setup process. 😺

 ## Features